connorferster/handcalcs/README.md

 If you are using Python functions in your calculation, eg. `min()` or `tan()`, they will be replaced with Latex code to represent that function in Latex.

-If you are making up your own functions, then they will be rendered in Latex as a custom operator.
+If you are creating your own functions, then they will be rendered in Latex as a custom operator.

 If you are using a function with the name `sqrt` (whether your own custom implementation or from `math.sqrt`), then it will be rendered as the radical sign.